2le/style_guide/README.md

         ```$ git config --global core.autocrlf true```

-* Use spaces around operators, after commas, colons and semicolons, around `{`
+* Use spaces around operators, after commas, colons and semicolons, and before `}`.
-  and before `}`.
-Whitespace might be (mostly) irrelevant to the Ruby
+  Whitespace might be (mostly) irrelevant to the Ruby interpreter, but its
-  interpreter, but its proper use is the key to writing easily
+  proper use is the key to writing easily readable code.
-  readable code.

     ```Ruby
     sum = 1 + 2
     a, b = 1, 2
     1 > 2 ? true : false; puts 'Hi'
-    [1, 2, 3].each { |e| puts e }
+    [1, 2, 3].each{|e| puts e }
     ```

     The only exception is when using the exponent operator: